GabeNicholson/gabenicholson.github.io/README.md

 ### 2. Predicting Bike Path Changes While Controlling for Multiple Testing

+A proof of concept attempt at correlating the residuals $r_i$ from OLS with time $t_i$ using a permutation test.
+With this correlation we can make inferences on which bike paths changed over the course of two years.

+The main advantage of this approach in comparison to a vanilla permutation test is that the OLS residuals hold constant the confounding factors that otherwise would need to be taken into account with a normal permutation test.
+For a sample size of 1 million+ data points, this is an intractable calculation.
+However, with the OLS residual approach, a regression can be fit for each bike route and the errors will get larger as bike duration times become larger or smaller throughout the time period under investigation.
+These errors take into account weather, membership type, time of day, day of the week and so on.
+Also, FDR control fits naturally with this framework as Benjamini-Hochberg can adjust the p-values from the permutation testing, thereby limiting the number of false discoveries to a level of $\alpha$.

+The dataset used comes from [Capital Ride Share](https://ride.capitalbikeshare.com/system-data) which includes millions of bike rides from 2010-2017.

 ### 3. Classification in the face of Uneven Test/Training Set Distributions